-The UTCCR applies to agreements made on or after 1 July 1995.
+The UTCCR applies to agreements made on, or after, 1 July 1995.
 A term is "unfair" if it causes a significant imbalance in the parties' rights and obligations under the contract to the detriment of the consumer.
 Such an unfair term will not be binding on the consumer.

 The Unfair Contracts Terms Act 1977 restricts the limitation of liability by a party.
-Liability for death or personal injury caused by negligence cannot be limited and any clauses that limit liability for other damage caused by negligence must satisfy a reasonableness test following the transfer of responsibility to the FCA, from the FCA) under FSMA.
-Second mortgages and buy-to-let mortgages are currently excluded from "regulated mortgages" but may require a licence from the OFT (and, following the transfer of responsibility to the FCA, from the FCA) under the CCA.
-Mortgage lenders authorised under FSMA are required to comply with the FSA's Mortgages: Conduct of Business handbook.
+Liability for death or personal injury caused by negligence cannot be limited and any clauses that limit liability for other damage caused by negligence must satisfy a reasonableness test.

+Mortgage contracts are regulated by the Financial Services and Markets Act 2000 (the FSMA).
+Entering into a regulated mortgage contract, arranging or administering it or advising on it is a regulated activity, requiring authorisation from the FCA under FSMA.
+Second mortgages and buy-to-let mortgages are currently excluded from "regulated mortgages" but will require a licence from the OFT under the CCA (and, following the transfer of responsibility to the FCA on 1 April 2014, from the FCA).
+Firstcharge mortgage lenders authorised under FSMA are required to comply with the FCA's Mortgages: Conduct of Business handbook.
+From 1 April 2014, second-charge mortgage lenders will also be required to comply with the FCA's consumer credit sourcebook, CONC.
+The Consumer Rights bill seeks to harmonise domestic legislation in relation to consumer protection legislation in the UK.
+The current draft of the bill (which is undergoing parliamentary scrutiny and debate), contains important provisions relating to unfair contract terms.